Did your chinchilla wink at you?

 How Do You Know If Your Chinchilla Likes You?

 It’s easy to tell if a chinchilla likes you.
-There are a number of things it will do that signal it enjoys your company.
+There are a number of things it will do and ways it will behave that signal it enjoys your company.
 For example, if a chinchilla doesn’t hide from you, chances are it likes you.

 If your pet comes up to you on its own, and doesn’t squirm when you hold it, congrats!
 It really likes you!